Music Specialist Scheme & Admission

 The Department of Music will select applicants for the Music Specialist Scheme based on their academic and musical background.

-JUPAS applicants of the 2018 HKDSE who wish to be considered for the Music Specialist Scheme, please download a form here.
-A soft copy of the completed form should be emailed to firstname.lastname@example.org by 30 April 2018 at the latest.
+JUPAS applicants of the 2019 HKDSE who wish to be considered for the Music Specialist Scheme, please download a form here (available by the last week of October 2018).
+A soft copy of the completed form should be emailed to firstname.lastname@example.org by 30 April 2019 at the latest.

 For non-JUPAS applicants, the University Admissions applications will suffice.
 No further forms are needed.